Ticket Deals

 A Dual Truth: The Need for a Home and the Cost of Its Creation

 The creation of Israel in 1948 emerged from a profound and justified need: to provide a safe homeland for the Jewish people after centuries of persecution, culminating in the unimaginable trauma of the Holocaust.
 The world watched in horror and largely agreed—never again.
-A state where Jews could live in dignity, sovereignty, and safety was, for many, not just political necessity but moral imperative.
+A state where Jews could live in dignity, sovereignty, and safety was, for many, not merely a political necessity but a moral imperative.

 But this founding moment came at a devastating cost to another people.
-For Palestinians, the same moment is remembered as the Nakba—the catastrophe—when over 700,000 were expelled or fled, hundreds of villages destroyed, and a people rendered stateless.
-Since then, the reality of military occupation, settler expansion, and systemic discrimination has led many—including many Jews—to question whether the search for safety has eclipsed the values it was meant to protect.
+The land was given away by Western politicians and the United Nations—who neither owned it nor had the right to do so.
+For Palestinians, the same moment is remembered as the Nakba, the catastrophe: when over 700,000 were expelled or fled, hundreds of villages were destroyed, and a people rendered stateless.

-The dream of refuge cannot be built on the ongoing denial of another people’s basic rights.
-To honour the original promise of a homeland is not to ignore its consequences—but to face them with honesty and moral clarity.
+The dream of refuge cannot rest on the ongoing denial of another people’s basic rights.
+To honour the original promise of a homeland is not to ignore its consequences but to face them with honesty and moral clarity.
 Justice demands not the rewriting of history, but the recognition of it—and a future that offers dignity to all.